vardigroup/GradSAT/ReadME.md

-Thank you for checking this directory, which contains the codes of GradSAT, some binary files of solvers we used for comparison and benchmarks we used in the experiments.
+Thank you for checking this directory, which contains the codes of GradSAT and benchmarks we used in the experiments.

 --------------------Codes of GradSAT----------------------------------------------------------------------------------------------------------------------------------------------

-To compile, in [codes/AAAI21_GradSAT], use
+To compile, use

 1. [rm -r obj]
 2. [rm GradSAT]